MarckBoge/MechaCar_Statistical_Analysis/README.md

- * WIth the first T-Test shown above, we see that the mean across all manufacturing lots are not statistically different from the population mean of 1,500 poundsper square inch.
+ * WIth the first T-Test shown above, we see that the mean across all manufacturing lots are not statistically different from the population mean of 1,500 pounds per square inch.

 Manufacturing Lot 1 T-Test